AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 ![The Experience Platform UI home page with the AI Assistant icon selected.](./images/ai-assistant/ai-assistant.png)

-From here, you can input your question in the text box and query the AI Assistant for information regarding data or audience.
+From here, you can input your question in the text box and query the AI Assistant for concepts regarding data or audiences.
+You can also ask questions about your data objects to better understand how you can use them for your respective use case.

 >[!NOTE]
 >